Three stratas, three solutions for electric vehicle charging

 A huge complex decides to start with two shared dual-port chargers

-Two stratas, four buildings, around 600 units, and growing interest in electric vehicle charging.
-The strata council waited, then decided that it couldn't pass on rebates available.
+Two stratas, four buildings, around 600 units, and growing interest in EV charging.
+The strata council waited, then decided that it couldn't pass on incentives available through BC Hydro.

-"We decided to install shared chargers in our visitor area," says Tim Lau.
+"We decided to install shared chargers in our visitor area," says Lau.
 "Because we have four towers, we decided to put one on the east side of the complex and one on the west side.
-Each charger has two stalls dedicated to that.
+Each charger has two stalls dedicated to that, for a total of four stalls.
 And for now, we'll restrict it to resident charging only."

-Overall installation costs for the two dual chargers was around $27,000 after $8,000 in rebates.
+Overall installation costs for the two dual chargers was around $27,000 after $8,000 in BC Hydro incentives.
 That includes the cost of adding cell boosters in the parking area, required for the chargers' communications, but also a plus for the convenience and security [911 calls] of all who use the parkade.

 Not included, and a bit of a surprise for the strata, is an estimated more than $3,500 for the green paint, signage, and protective bollards required for the four shared stalls.